- Originally Published on January 28, 2018

 If you’ve found your name, or business, listed on ComplaintsBoard.com, and want it removed immediately, call the Internet Defamation Lawyers of Minc Law right away to get started.
 At Minc Law, we leave no stone unturned, and work with you to formulate an effective take-down game-plan.
 Our experienced attorneys use all available removal tactics, including confronting malicious posters and defamers, and working with website administrators, content managers, and arbitration services.
 And, if necessary, we will seek a court-ordered removal.

-What can you expect when working with Aaron and his team of experienced removal lawyers?
+What can you expect when working with our team of experienced removal lawyers?

-• You Will Be Treated with Courtesy and Respect: Uncovering defamatory online posts can be stressful, and we know it.
+- You Will Be Treated with Courtesy and Respect: Uncovering defamatory online posts can be stressful, and we know it.
 Our goals are your goals, so take solace that we are always on your side.
-Additionally, your initial, no-obligation consultation with an intake specialist is confidential and free.
+Additionally, your initial, no-obligation case review is confidential and free.

-To schedule a no-cost, private initial legal consultation with an intake specialist, call our firm at (216) 373-7706, or fill out our online contact form.
+To schedule a no-cost, private initial case evaluation, call our firm at (216) 373-7706, or fill out our online contact form.
 At Minc Law, we have near 100% removal rates, all for a flat and reasonable fee.
 We want to fight for your reputation, so let’s get started today.